pastchick3/agile-C/README.md

 - Most expressions and statements are supported.
 - Most primary types are supported, including structures, pointers, and arrays, but excluding specifiers like `const`.
 - The only valid initialization syntax for arrays is the brace initialization without designated initializers.
 For example, `arr = { 1 }` works fine, but `arr = { [0]=1 }` does not work.
 - Structures are supported, but the struct definition must be complete (all members must have known types), and the declaration of structure types cannot be omitted.
-The only valid initialization syntax is the brace initialization with designated initializers (`strcture = { .member = 1 }`), and all members must be explicitly initialized.
+The only valid initialization syntax is the brace initialization with designated initializers (`strcture = { .member=1 }`), and all members must be explicitly initialized.
 - Functions are supported, and the use of `void` for empty parameter lists is also supported (a literally empty parameter list means this function can take any number of arguments).
 - For macros, only `#include` is supported.